Solid Colors and Their Explanations

 And onto the last on the b locus, silver beige!
 My favorite brownies!

-Silver beiges are browns with two copies of the progressive greying gene, and like silvers, you will see by their first face shave a silver brown color.
+Silver beiges are brown based silvers, and like silvers, you will see by their first face shave a silver brown color.

 Silver beige Poodles are born brown and lighten with age, by two most are a beautiful silver color with a stunning brown hue, but all fade at different speeds and different shades.
 You can always know a silver beige is a silver beige and not a café from their faces at a young age.